 1. Explain your overall project:

-This explanation totally differs from fresher’s explanation about the project.
+This explanation totally differs from the fresher’s explanation about the project.
 Give a brief explanation about the project title and also its impact on your previous company.
 Talk briefly about its importance in your previous organization.

 2. Talk about the technology, working, and tools used in the previous company: